Open All Hours: Granville

 Granville is the son of Arkwright's sister.
 She died a single mother when Granville was very young, leaving Arkwright to bring up the boy.
 Arkwright's jokes imply that his sister was promiscuous; he frequently speculates that Granville's father is Hungarian, and was forbidden to marry Granville's mother because she was English.
-He is often referred to as a "youth" or "young lad", even though Granville is well into his adult years.
-(In the Pilot episode he states that he is 25 years old.)
+He is often referred to as a "youth" or "young lad" (and, throughout season 3, repeatedly as "errand boy"), even though Granville is well into his adult years.
+(In the Pilot episode he states that he is 25 years old; in season 2 episode "St Albert's Day" (1981), it is implied that Granville was born circa 1949.
+The actor playing Granville was 36 in season 1 and in his 40s from season 2 onwards.)

-Granville is shy and awkward, but kind.
-His priorities differ from those of his uncle.
-He always feels that life is passing him by.
-Occasionally, people from Granville's past come into the shop.
-To Granville, who is ever saddled with his shop duties and bearing his uncle's belittling, their lives seem richer and more fulfilling.
+Granville is shy, awkward, and kind, with priorities that differ from those of his uncle.
+He feels that he is missing out on life.
+People from Granville's past occasionally visit the shop, and he views their lives as more fulfilling than his own.
+He is constrained by his responsibilities at the shop and his uncle's belittling treatment.

 When Granville has a fling with the milkwoman (played by Barbara Flynn), his uncle is unsupportive.